 The calcium ion is accepted to be a flocculating agent in soils (Tuncer et al. 1989).
-Since some cation exchange occurs on addition of additives, this causes the replacement of the exchangeable sodium, magnesium, or other cations previously held by the soil clay by calcium cations (Abduljauwad 1993).
+This causes the replacement of the exchangeable sodium, magnesium, or other cations previously held by the soil clay by calcium cations (Abduljauwad 1993).
 This is believed to produce a soil with a more flocculated fabric and result in a reduction in the compressibility characteristics.
 The effects of lime and fly ash on the vertical effective yield stress at zero curing time are given in Figs. 5 and 6.
-The vertical effective yield stress of the natural and treated soils was determined by duction in C_c and C_r values is obtained for the soil treated with 3% lime plus 15% fly ash.
+The vertical effective yield stress of the natural and treated soils was determined by Casagrande's method.
+Figures 5 and 6 show an increase in